stenslae/USPSAndSpecialShippingStatusChecker/README.md

-Has a limit of 50 non-amazon shipping labels (unless a way to get around the paywall is used).
+SCRAPPED PROJECT: Has a limit of 50 non-amazon shipping labels (unless a way to get around the paywall is used).

 Used on miniconda3 interpreter.
 Needs the most recent versions of Python, Pandas, ChromeDriver, and Selenium.